phpmyadmin/phpmyadmin/doc/config.rst

     work around limitations of ``open_basedir`` for uploaded files, see :ref:`faq1_11`.

-    If the directory where phpMyAdmin is installed is subject to an ``open_basedir`` restriction, you need to create a temporary directory in some directory accessible by the web server.
-    However for security reasons, this directory should be outside the tree published by webserver.
-If you cannot avoid having this directory published by webserver, place at least an empty :file:`index.html` file there, so that directory listing is not possible.

     This directory should have as strict permissions as possible as the only user required to access this directory is the one who runs the webserver.
     If you have root privileges, simply make this user owner of this directory and make it accessible only by it:

     .. code-block:: sh

         chown www-data:www-data tmp
         chmod 700 tmp